Skateboard Bearing Speed Rating Calculator

 How skateboard bearings work:

 Skateboard bearings are standard 608 bearings (8mm inner bore, 22mm outer diameter, 7mm wide) regardless of brand or price.
 They all physically fit the same trucks.
-What varies is precision, lubrication, material, and — often overstated — the ABEC rating.
+What varies is precision, lubrication, material and, most overstated of all, the ABEC rating.

 ABEC rating explained: